omguhh/SE-FastTrack-/readme.md

 To view it on your browser type in http://localhost/SE-FastTrack-/public/

 ##YOU NEED TO TYPE THESE COMMANDS IN THE PHP TERMINAL IN ORDER TO GET IT RUNNING

+(PS: You need to set up a database called fttest on phpmyadmin too)

 php artisan migrate

 and then..